OfficialCRUGG/minimustache/README.md

 # minimustache

-Minimal templating engine, based on mustache's syntax, but with only the bare minimum features.
-Also a slight bit faster than mustache.
+Minimal templating engine, based on mustache's syntax, but with only the bare minimum feature.
+Up to **2x faster** and **22x smaller** than mustache.

 ## Installation